justdlabs/inertia.ts/README.md

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.

 ### Available scripts
+Feel free to use someting like [pnpm](https://pnpm.io/) or [yarn](https://yarnpkg.com/).
+It just node package manager I have, so make yours.
 ```bash
 # Format with prettier
 npm run format